Naoya Inoue: Inoue vs. Kim

+Inoue vs. Cardenas

 Inoue made his fourth defense of his undisputed super bantamweight title against WBA No.1 ranked contender Ramon Cardenas at T-Mobile Arena in Las Vegas on 4 May 2025.
 Despite a knockdown in the second round, Inoue would score his own knockdown in the seventh and secure an eighth-round stoppage.
 At the time of the stoppage, he was ahead on all three judges’ scorecards, having won every round except the second.
-With this win, he sets a new world record with 23 knockout victories in world title fights, surpassing the previous mark of 22 held by former heavyweight champion Joe Louis.
+With this win, he set a new world record with 23 knockout victories in world title fights, surpassing the previous record of 22 held by former heavyweight champion Joe Louis.

+Inoue vs. Akhmadaliev

 On 1 May 2025, it was reported that Inoue would make the fifth defense of his undisputed super bantamweight title against former unified super-bantamweight champion Murodjon Akhmadaliev on 14 September 2025 in Tokyo, Japan.
 The fight was formally announced in July by Ohashi Promotions, to take place at the newly opened IG Arena in Nagoya, Japan, where it would stream live on Lemino.
-Inoue weighed in at 121.8 pounds, while Akhmadaliev registered a weight of 121.3 pounds for his inaugural professional fight in Japan.
 Inoue dominated the fight, retaining his undisputed super bantamweight titles via a wide unanimous decision.
-This was Inoue’s first fight to go the distance since 2019, ending his streak of 11 consecutive stoppage wins but demonstrating his technical evolution as a boxer.
-From the beginning of the fight, Inoue's speed and superior footwork were clearly evident.
+Moment the bell rang, Inoue's speed and superior footwork were clearly evident.
 He consistently outmanoeuvred Akhmadaliev, delivering precise jabs and powerful combinations, particularly targeting the body.
-Akhmadaliev exhibited caution and hesitation early on, struggling to establish a sustained offense due to Inoue's accuracy and movement.
-As the fight progressed, Akhmadaliev displayed some moments of activity and arguably his best round came in the fifth, where he applied pressure and landed several punches.
-Nevertheless, Inoue's persistent body work and swift counters allowed him to maintain control.
-In the later rounds, Inoue continued to dominate through a strategic mix of jab work and intense body shots, which visibly slowed Akhmadaliev and resulted in noticeable swelling on his face.
-A notable moment occurred in the final seconds of the twelfth round when Akhmadaliev landed a right hook that briefly wobbled Inoue; however, this did not alter the overall outcome of the bout.
-The judges' scorecards read 117-111, 118-110, and 118-110 in favor of Inoue.
+Inoue's constant body work and swift counters allowed him to maintain control.
+As the fight progressed, Inoue continued to dominate through a strategic mix of jab work and intense body shots.
+The judges' scorecards read 117–111, 118–110, and 118–110 in favor of Inoue.
 According to CompuBox, Inoue landed 141 of 585 punches thrown (21.1%) and Akhmadaliev landed 62 of 376 thrown (16.5%).
-Bob Arum praised Inoue’s performance as a display of being a complete fighter, noting his power, strategy, and footwork qualities associated with boxing greats.
-Inoue himself expressed satisfaction with his strategic approach, emphasizing that he proved he could fight smart and go the distance when needed.